PHILADELPHIA COUNTY

 (Wingohocking Station)

 This station was on Belfield Avenue near Church Lane at approximately GPS: 40.036874, -75.166805.
+Some sources say the building served as a schoolhouse exhibit at the 1876 Phildelphia Centennial and was moved to trackside in 1877.
 It was torn down during the 1929-30 grade crossing elimination project on the line.

 Germantown Jct.